Tsvetilin/HotelReservationsManager/README.md

   - xUnit
   - Moq
   - InMemory database
-- Unit tests of the service layer use **InMemory database** and cover all logic operation of the data manipulation
+- Unit tests of the service layer use **InMemory database** and cover all logic operations and the data manipulation
-- Integration tests use **SQL Server databse** initialized for the test and deleted after its completion
+- Integration tests use **SQL Server database** initialized for the test and deleted after its completion

 ## Summary
+The project is a great starting point for turning it in real usage basis.
+It's functionalities cover most of the use cases that are required for such a system.
+Insetting a little more capabilities and paying more attention to details as well as polishing everything up will make the project an outstanding reservation manager.

 The project has a lot of improvement opportunities that include but are not limited to:
 - UI / UX improvement
 - Multiple images per room
+- Visitors' impressions votes for rooms and comments
 - Forced reservation cancelation request user confirmation
+- Better staff reservations managing capabilities
+- Online payments integration
+- Hotel related information adding
+- Adding more descriptive portrayal
+- Site translation options
+- External login providers
+- SEO optimization

 ## Team
 - Tsvetilin Tsvetilov - [GitHub](https://github.com/Tsvetilin "Tsvetilin's GitHub profile")